MedRist/Facebook-Bot-chat--PHP-/README.md

 }
 ```
 ### Setting DataBase
   As we know already, Facebook doesn't keep a session open with the webhook.
- * So we can use "session per request" scope TODO.
+  So we can use "session per request" scope TODO.
- * For my case i chose to store the users data in a real time database "Firebase".
+  For my case i chose to store the users data in a real time database "Firebase".
 In order
- * To avoid asking them every time to define the location, furthermore we have to provide them the choice
+ To avoid asking them every time to define the location, furthermore we have to provide them the choice
- * to change it every moment they want.
+ to change it in every moment they want.
- * In addition to this, the first interaction with bot, we'll ask the user to give us his location/o a location in general,
+ In addition to this, the first interaction with bot, we'll ask the user to give us his location/o a location in general,
- * then we store it for the first time.
+ then we store it for the first time.
- For Devloppers :
+ For Devloppers Setting the database:
  * After you create your Firebase database, define an Entity "User" with 4 attributes
- * id: User ID
+ * id     : User ID
- * Lat    :For the latitude
+ * Lat    : For the latitude
- * Lan    :For the longitude
+ * Lan    : For the longitude
- * time   :to store the last query's time
+ * time   : to store the last query's time
  * command: to store the last command asked by the user.
  ```
  {